-2.25 Government grants
+2.27 Government grants

-Government grants are recognized at their fair value where there is reasonable assurance that the grant will be received and all attaching conditions will be complied with.
+Government grants are recognized when there is reasonable assurance that the grant will be received and all attaching conditions will be complied with.
 Government grant shall be recognized in profit or loss on a systematic basis over the periods in which the entity recognizes as expenses the related costs for which the grants are intended to compensate.
 Grants related to income may be presented as a credit in profit or loss, either separately or under a general heading such as "Other operating income".

-2.26 Contingencies
+2.28 Contingencies